SurajSSingh/Collabuilder/docs/final.md

     <img src="https://drive.google.com/uc?id=1fm9JhoHIIjGSMxLgT5-MlX55Ld1xJnLd" title="Model Tester">
 </p>

-All successful versions of our agent first applied one or more layers of convolutions, followed by fully connected layers.
+All successful versions of our agent first applied one or more convolutional layers, followed by fully connected layers.
 Using the model-testing framework we developed, we made the following comparisons:

+* Full-world vs. agent-centric observations: We tried giving the agent the entire world as an observation, with a special "block" type for the agent's location, versus giving the agent a fixed-size observation centered on the agent's location, without explicitly marking the agent's location.
+The latter trained more reliably and robustly.

-Convolutional layer arrangements: We tried 1-3 layers of convolution, with varying numbers of filters, with and without padding.
+* Convolutional layer arrangements: We tried 1-3 layers of convolution, with varying numbers of filters, with and without padding.
 We found that 2 layers, with 16 and 8 filters respectively, and without padding, was optimal.

-Post-convolution layer: We tried max-pooling with various stride lengths, batch-normalization, and nothing between the convolutions and fully-connected layers.
+* Post-convolution layer: We tried max-pooling with various stride lengths, batch-normalization, and nothing between the convolutions and fully-connected layers.
 We found that directly connecting the last convolution to the fully-connected layers was most effective.

-Fully-connected layers: We tried 1 to 4 fully-connected layers, with 4 to 64 neurons in varying arrangements.
+* Fully-connected layers: We tried 1 to 4 fully-connected layers, with 4 to 64 neurons in varying arrangements.
 We found that 3 layers, with 32, then 16, then 4 neurons, was optimal.
 Activation function: We tried using ReLU, Tanh, and ELU (Exponential Linear Unit) activation functions on hidden layers.
 Of these, ELU performed best.

-Curriculums: We tried varying the number and kinds of lessons in the curriculum, with more lessons and smaller incremental goals, versus fewer lessons with larger goals.
+* Curriculums: We tried varying the number and kinds of lessons in the curriculum, with more lessons and smaller incremental goals, versus fewer lessons with larger goals.
 We found that having just a few lessons, with large goals and long training times, was most effective.
 Having many small, incremental goals led to less effective transfer of the training between lessons.
 We suspect the agent overfit to the narrowly tailored lessons.

 Using the results described above, our best network first applies two levels of 3-D convolutions, first using 16 filters, then using 8 filters.
 Then, we apply three fully-connected layers, numbering 32, 16, and 4 neurons, with all hidden layers using ELU activations.
 The output is a Q-value estimate for each of four available actions: Turn left, Turn right, Jump/Move forward, and Place block.
-Of particular importance is that all layers use Exponential Linear Unit (ELU) activation functions, except the output layer, which uses a linear activation.
-The parameters described here were chosen experimentally, using the model tester.

 For training, a double-Q-learning update policy is implemented, whereby a copy of the network with frozen weights $$ \Theta_0 $$ is used to estimate the target Q-values $$ \hat{Q} $$ as follows: